evennia/evennia/docs/source/Howtos/Web-Add-a-wiki.md

 permissions and general permissions.

 By default, Evennia's permission groups *won't* be recognized by the wiki, so you'll have to create your own.
-Go to the Groups page of your game's Django admin panel (e.g. http://localhost:4001/admin/auth/group ) and add whichever permission groups you want for your wiki here.
+Go to the Groups page of your game's Django admin panel  and add whichever permission groups you want for your wiki here.

 ***Note:*** *If you want to connect those groups to your game's permission levels, you'll need to modify the game to apply both to accounts.*